hoshikawa2/Flexcube/README.md

     kubectl exec $(kubectl get pod -l app=integrated144 -o jsonpath="{.items[0].metadata.name}") -- /bin/bash -c "sh /scratch/gsh/kernel144/user_projects/domains/integrated/bin/stopWebLogic.sh &"

+### The scripts inside this project
+These are the scripts responsible for automate the deployment, configuration and execution of the Flexcube instance
 #### Changing Database Passwords in JDBC Configuration

+These scripts change the configuration of all JDBC XML files inside the Weblogic.
+The environmental variables $JDBCString and $JDBCPassword will be used here

     domainsDetails.properties